 A graphics card and driver supporting OpenGL 2.1 or later is required if you wish to make use of the Workspace’s 3D visualisation capabilities.
 We strongly recommend you have a dedicated graphics card rather than rely on graphics capabilities offered by on-motherboard chips from Intel, etc. If you do rely on integrated graphics (eg Intel), please ensure you are using the latest stable driver available.

-Workspace is currently supported on Mac OSX 10.12 (Sierra), 10.11 (El Capitan), 10.10 (Yosemite) and 10.9 (Mavericks).
+Workspace is currently built and tested on Mac OSX 10.14 (Mojave) but it will run on versions 10.11 onwards.
 To install, open the .dmg file, run the installation package inside and follow the on-screen prompts.
 Workspace will then be accessible from within the Applications folder.

 To install on RPM-base systems, use the command (sudo access may be required):